3xKEsGJQsmEQLAfuMv9QikF8i9y7Bf1D6NjguXg/spacious-start-menu/docs/usage.md

 ##### 🔹Register to startup

-Register a shortcut on startup.
+Register the Spacious Start Menu shortcut in Startup.

 ##### 🔹Add a minimize launch option to the shortcut